-- Interest rate swaps counterparties generally exchange fixed and floating rate interest payments based on a predetermined notional amount in a single currency. - Cross-currency interest rate swaps fixed and floating rate interest payments and principal amounts are exchanged in different currencies. - Foreign exchange swaps fixed rate interest payments and principal amounts are exchanged in different currencies.
+- Interest rate swaps counterparties generally exchange fixed and floating rate interest payments based on a predetermined notional amount in a single currency. - Foreign exchange swaps fixed rate interest payments and principal amounts are exchanged in different currencies. - Total return swaps floating payments based on changes in the value of a reference asset or group of assets, including any associated return such as dividends, are exchanged for amounts based on prevailing market funding rates.